(719) 210-8699

 What a Cap Sheet Is

 A cap sheet is the uppermost, visible layer of a flat or low-slope roofing system.
 It sits on top of the base layers and serves as the primary weather barrier — taking the direct brunt of hail impact, UV radiation, temperature swings, and precipitation.
-Cap sheets are most commonly found on flat garage roofs, sunroom additions, covered porches, and commercial-style residential structures.

-On a sloped roof, asphalt shingles perform this function.
+On a sloped roof, shingles perform this function.
 On a flat or low-slope roof, the cap sheet is the equivalent — the outermost protective layer that everything else depends on.
 When it fails, water gets in.

 What Cap Sheets Are Made Of